 All types of stone material can be used in siding a home, but granite and limestone are the most popular.
 It holds high appeal because of its known durability and visual appearance of a texture unmatched by other materials.

-While it is the most expensive material, a stone veneer allows for costs to be reduced.
-The veneer is lighter weight due to it being made of composite materials.
+Stone veneer is lighter in weight due to it being made of composite materials.
 Plus, stone is rarely covering the entire facade of a house.
 Instead, it is normally used to accent the features of the house to improve its overall curb appeal.

 Pros: Most durable, least flammable, least likely to be infested by insects or animals, low maintenance, being natural makes it inherently Eco-friendly